nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 == Description ==

+Enhance your WPBakery Page Builder experience with a sleek, customizable sidebar for effortless navigation and improved workflow.

-This simple and lightweight plugin displays a navigation bar and panels as a sidebar in the WPBakery Page Builder.
+This lightweight and user-friendly plugin adds a persistent navigation bar and panels as a sidebar, ensuring quick access to essential WPBakery features without obstructing your content.
+No more dragging or resizing panels—just a seamless editing experience.

-If you want to keep your content visible at all times without constantly dragging or resizing panels, while still having quick access to them, this plugin is perfect for you.

-It makes navigating the WPBakery Page Builder's Frontend Editor effortless.
-The navigation bar and panels appear as a sidebar on the left side of the screen, enhancing usability and efficiency.

-Additionally, the plugin provides a settings page where you can customize some of the sidebar's appearance and behavior.
+With intuitive controls, the sidebar streamlines access to elements, settings, and the page structure, making the Frontend Editor more efficient.
+Plus, a dedicated settings page lets you tailor the sidebar’s appearance and behavior to suit your preferences.

-Boost your productivity and streamline your workflow with the Sidebar for WPBakery Page Builder.
+Boost your productivity and enjoy a cleaner, more efficient WPBakery Page Builder interface.

-= Features =
+== Features ==

 * Sidebar navigation bar for quick access to panels.
 * Panels as a sidebar for easy access to settings.